tatiananantes/skills-workshops/week-4/domain_modelling_student_directory_using_crc_cards/README.md

 ```
 As a coach
 So I can mark certain students
-I want to tag a student with many named tags
+I want to tag a student with many named tags (like "happy" or "ok")
 ```

 ```